-This regime is also available for entities licensed on or before 31 December 2014, for which the tax regime was available up to 31 December 2027.
+This regime is also available for entities licensed on or before 31 December 2014 that have formally requested to change to the new regime.

-The IBC of Madeira is fully integrated in the Portuguese and EU legal systems, providing the IBC with full credibility, transparency and stability as well as providing companies with a Portuguese VAT number and full access to Portugal's double tax treaties and to all EU Directives and Regulations.
+The IBCM is fully integrated in the Portuguese and EU legal systems, providing the IBCM with full credibility, transparency and stability as well as providing companies with a Portuguese VAT number and full access to Portugal's double tax treaties and to all EU Directives and Regulations.

-Summary of the new MIBC tax regime
+Summary of the new IBCM tax regime

-Companies licensed between 1 January 2015 and 31 December 2020 to operate in the MIBC enjoy a reduced rate of corporate income tax of 5%, guaranteed until 2027, provided that they create a minimum number of new permanent jobs (the precise number depends on the company's taxable income) and meet a number of other conditions.
+Companies licensed between 1 January 2015 and 31 December 2020 to operate in the IBCM enjoy a reduced rate of corporate income tax of 5%, guaranteed until 2027, provided that they create a minimum number of new permanent jobs (the precise number depends on the company's taxable income) and meet a number of other conditions.